themesberg/flowbite/content/getting-started/vue.md

 ## Flowbite Vue Library

-We have started working on a dedicated [Flowbite Vue](https://github.com/themesberg/flowbite-vue) library which when it will be launched will be the recommeded way of using our components with Vue 3 because they are built specifically for usage within a Vue 3 environment.
+We have started working on a dedicated [Flowbite Vue](https://github.com/themesberg/flowbite-vue) library which when it will be launched will be the recommended way of using our components with Vue 3 because they are built specifically for usage within a Vue 3 environment.

 Even though progress has been great, we still expect a couple of months until we can make a stable release.
 Contributions are more than welcome!